LaunchCodeEducation/lchs/src/chapters/git/repositories-and-commits.rst

 .. admonition:: Tip

-   NEVER commit flawed code!
+   NEVER commit broken code!
 If your program isn't working, then don't save it as part of the version control.

    You want your version history to be clean.
 Saving a bug means that if you